-Sterling Law attorneys are dedicated to helping clients understand the legal aspects of child custody.
+Sterling Law Office attorneys are dedicated to helping clients understand the legal aspects of child custody.
 We educate clients on their rights and options to help them make informed decisions about their cases.
-Sterling Law attorneys are experienced in family court and aggressively pursue a resolution that best suits your specific situation and the well-being of your children.
+Our attorneys are experienced in family court and aggressively pursue a resolution that best suits your specific situation and the well-being of your children.

 At the beginning of a divorce or upon the separation of unmarried parents, temporary parenting time should be established right away.
 This gives the children structured access to both parents.